|Ordered||15 Aug 1940|

 Attacks on this boat and other events

-The aircraft was shot down by the inbound U-76, with the loss of all 7 crew.
-The depth charges dropped did no damage.(Sources: Franks/Zimmerman)
+The aircraft was shot down with the loss of all seven aircrew.
+Depth charges that were dropped did no damage.(Sources: Franks/Zimmerman)

 5 Feb 1944

-01.35 hrs, Bay of Biscay, NE of Cape Ferrol: the inbound boat was attacked by British Liberator BZ815 (53 Sqdn RAF/D, pilot P/O L.L.
+0135hrs, Bay of Biscay, NE of Cape Ferrol: the inbound boat was attacked by British B-24 Liberator BZ815 (53 Sqn RAF/D, pilot P/O L.L.
 Esler, RCAF).
-U-763s Naxos apparatus detected the aircraft radar, and accurate AA fire damaged its tail during the attack run.
+U-763's Naxos apparatus detected the aircraft radar, and accurate AA fire damaged its tail during the attack run.
 The depth charges missed, and Aphrodite decoys successfully diverted the aircraft from further attacks.
 (Sources: Franks/Zimmerman)

 5 Feb 1944

-02.15 hrs, Bay of Biscay, NNE of Cape Ferrol: the inbound boat was attacked by British Wellington HF282 (172 Sqdn RAF/M, pilot F/O C.S.
+0215hrs, Bay of Biscay, NNE of Cape Ferrol: the inbound boat was attacked by British Wellington HF282 (172 Sqn RAF/M, pilot F/O C.S.
 Rowland).
-The aircraft was hit in both wings, the fuselage and the tail by AA fire and forced to return to base, the depth charges fell astern of the boat without causing damage.
+Both wings, the fuselage and the tail were hit by flak, and the aircraft was forced to return to base after its depth charges exploded astern of U-763 without effect.
 (Sources: Franks/Zimmerman)

 5 Feb 1944

-Aircraft attack, aircraft shot down: British Halifax (502 Sqdn RAF/R, pilot F/O F.T.
+Aircraft attack, aircraft shot down: British Halifax bomber (502 Sqn RAF/R, pilot F/O F.T.
 Culling-Mannix, RNZAF)

-22.05 hrs, Bay of Biscay, west of Bordeaux: the inbound boat scored repeated AA hits on the Halifax during its first attack run, and it crashed, killing the crew of 8.(Sources: Franks/Zimmerman)
+22.05 hrs, Bay of Biscay, west of Bordeaux, inbound: repeated AA hits were scored on the Halifax during its first attack run, and it crashed, killing the crew of eight.(Sources: Franks/Zimmerman)

 5 Jul 1944